-Another important question is how the total number of EIR reviews and associated products have changed over time?
-Figure 3 depicts the temporal evolution of the number of observed EIRs per day (with a red dot) as well as the cumulative number of unique products (with the dotted line on the right Y-axis) that receive EIRs over time using our DS3 dataset.
+Fig. 6.
+CDF of Review Subjectivity Fig. 7.
+CDF of Review Readability cumulative number of unique products (with the dotted line using the right Y-axis) that received EIRs over time using our DS3 dataset.
 This figure reveals that while EIRs were present in Amazon at a very low daily rate since 2012, the number of EIRs and associated products have dramatically increased between the middle of 2015 and the middle of 2016.
 We can clearly observe that Amazon's new policy for banning EIRs (that was announced in October 2016 [1]) have been very effective in rapidly reducing the daily rate of EIRs (and the number of affected products) within a couple of months.
 We note that the effect of this new policy on the implicitly incentivized reviews is unknown.
-However, it is not clear whether the new policy stopped all incentivized reviews solve the issue or just forced the reviewers to go under-cover and submit incentivized reviews.